Twins (1988 film): Plot

 Julius bails Vincent out, but Vincent does not believe his story and abandons him in a parking lot.
 Julius pursues Vincent to his workplace and finds him being beaten up by Morris Klane, one of three loan shark brothers that Vincent owes $20,000.
 Julius subdues Morris, earning Vincent's trust and respect.
 He later meets Vincent's girlfriend Linda Mason and enters a romantic relationship with her sister Marnie.

 Over dinner, Vincent shows Julius a document he stole from the orphanage that shows their mother is still alive, but believing that she abandoned him at birth, Vincent shows no interest in finding her.
 Believing that their mother may have also been lied to, Julius tracks one of their six fathers to the address on the document.
 The father directs Julius to Dr. Mitchell Traven, Werner's colleague, in New Mexico.

-Vincent steals a late model Cadillac from a parking garage run by his buddy (to sell to a chop shop) and finds a prototype fuel injector in the trunk that was to be delivered to industrialist Beetroot McKinley in Houston, in return for $5 million.
+Vincent steals a car from a parking garage and finds a prototype fuel injector in the trunk that was to be delivered to industrialist Beetroot McKinley in Houston, in return for $5 million.
 Vincent decides to pose as the delivery man, Mr. Webster, and deliver the fuel injector himself so he can collect the money and pay off his debts.
 He reluctantly allows Julius, Linda and Marnie to accompany him to New Mexico to find Traven, while Webster begins pursuing Vincent.
 In the process, he encounters the Klane brothers and shoots them in the legs as a warning to keep away from Vincent.

-In New Mexico, Traven reveals the truth to the twins, pointing out that Julius resulted from the best genes, and spitefully denouncing Vincent as having come from the "useless" genetic material, leaving Vincent distraught.
+In New Mexico, Traven reveals the truth to the twins, pointing out that Julius resulted from the "best" genes, and spitefully denouncing Vincent as having come from the "leftover crap", leaving Vincent distraught.
 After Julius threatens him, Traven directs them to Santa Fe, where their mother lives in an art colony.
 Julius convinces Vincent to regain his spirits and they continue their journey.